Scalable BigBlueButton on AWS

 What it is

-A multi-AZ BigBlueButton platform on AWS.
+A multi-AZ BigBlueButton platform I built on AWS.
 EC2 instances run BigBlueButton, Scalelite routes meetings to the backend pool, and EFS stores recordings so any backend can write them and Scalelite can serve them from one endpoint.

 I also deployed the supporting control plane around it: CloudFormation for infrastructure, Helm charts for Scalelite and Greenlight, systemd bootstrap scripts for instance lifecycle work, and Prometheus/Grafana/Loki for fleet visibility.